AdobeDocs/document-cloud-learn.en/help/sign/intro-admin-overview.md

 ---
 title: Getting Started for Administrators
-description: Learn the fundamentals: adding users to your account, setting up groups, sharing access, and setting up a workflow, external archive, and shared events and alerts.
+description: Learn the fundamentals of adding users to your account, setting up groups, sharing access, and setting up a workflow, external archive, and shared events and alerts.
 feature: tutorial
 topics: Getting Started for Administrators
 audience: Admin